lmlynik/lmlynik.github.io/_posts/2017-07-27-scala-and-csharp.markdown

 {% highlight scala %}
 case class Person(name: String, surname: String, age: Int)
 {% endhighlight %}
-This is equivalent with having a class in C# of the same name with single constructor having all 3 params on it and providing backing fields and property getters for read-only access.
+This is equivalent with having a class in C# of the same name with single constructor having all 3 parameters on it and providing backing fields and property getters for read-only access.
 There are talks to introduce Record syntax to C# in version 8.
 So fret not!

 So common operations in scala would look like
 {% highlight scala %}
 val people = List(Person(.....),....)
 people.filter(p => p.age > 18)
-people.map(p => p.copy(age => p.age + 1)) //copies the class with chaning the value
+people.map(p => p.copy(age => p.age + 1)) //copies the class with changing the value
-//getGroceriess(p:Person): List[Grocery]
+//getGroceries(p:Person): List[Grocery]
-people.flatMap(p => getGroceriess(p)) //returns List[Grocery]
+people.flatMap(p => getGroceries(p)) //returns List[Grocery]
 {% endhighlight %}
 This is also a very verbose way of declaring things in Scala.
 `p => p.age > 18` can be replace with `_.age > 18` and `flatMap(p => getGroceries(p))` to `flatMap(getGroceries)`.